thepoortom/SwiftUICourse/README.md

 A modular, architecture-driven mini app using MVVM pattern.
 Includes onboarding, tab navigation, favorites management, dependency injection, and more.

+In the second part of the assignment, offline mode support is added to the app.
+It demonstrates caching and offline data handling using SwiftData.

 📂 [ModularApp](./MVVMSwiftUIApp)

 ### 3. MultipeerConnectivityApp